ericbutler555/eb-grid/README.md

     <div class="col half"></div>
     <div class="col one-fourth"></div>

-This alternate syntax exists just in case you find it easier to understand that these columns will be 1/2 and 1/4 of the `.layer`'s width at all viewport sizes.
-You can write it either way; they do the same thing.
+Since eb-grid takes a mobile-first approach, the `.ph-` breakpoint is the default style rule, so it will apply to the `.col` at every viewport size unless another class name is added.
+This alternative "stand-alone" syntax exists just in case you find it easier to understand that these columns will span 1/2 and 1/4 of the `.layer`'s width by default.
+You can write the class name either way; they do the same thing.

 ## Helper classes ##